-S&W are right, the hard-core primitivist position of returning to the trees is a bit silly — although I don’t know any anarcho-primitivists who seriously advocate this or have seriously tried to do it — but completely ignoring the lessons of the longest and sanest period in human history (which even Marx didn’t do), along with the superb criticisms of civilisation that anarchists and anarcho-primitivists have made — is even more foolish.
+The idea of returning to the trees might be a bit silly — although I don’t know any anarcho-primitivists who seriously advocate this or have seriously tried to do it — but completely ignoring the lessons of the longest and sanest period in human history (which even Marx didn’t do), along with the superb criticisms of civilisation that anarchists and anarcho-primitivists have made — is even more foolish.
 Why would the authors do this?
 Here’s a clue…

 The full development of synthetic freedom… requires a reconfiguration of the material world in accordance with the drive to expand our capacities for action.
 It demands experimentation with collective and technological augmentation, and a spirit that refuses to accept any barrier as natural and inevitable.
 Cyborg augmentations, artificial life, synthetic biology and technologically mediated reproduction are all examples of this elaboration.